Cover Crops and Cover Crop Mixtures

 Cover crops can potentially improve subsequent crop yields through enhanced soil health and reduced soil erosion, cut fertilizer, herbicide and pesticide costs, and protect water quality, all of which can increase farm sustainability.
 The potential to fulfill these benefits may be increased by using mixed rather than single species cover crops.
 Although there has been substantial research on single species cover crops, research on mixed species cover crops is in its infancy, so many of the potential benefits are hypothesized rather than known.
 Species can be selected for desired traits such as fixing nitrogen, producing large amounts of root and shoot biomass, or scavenging resources from deep soil layers.
 Because each crop in a species mix may respond differently to soil, pest and weather conditions, mixtures may increase cover crop survival, ground cover, biomass and nitrogen production, weed control, duration of growing season, range of beneficial insects attracted or pests deterred and forage options.

-Our results will be presented at field days, workshops with presentations by farmers and researchers, through documents, radio, streaming video, grain grower newsletters and this web page.
-The collaborators on this study are: Perry Miller, Clain Jones, Cathy Zabinski, and Susan Tallman, all from the Department of Land Resources and Environmental Sciences at Montana State University; Jay Norton from the Department of Ecosystem Science and Management at University of Wyoming; Jane Holzer with the Montana Salinity Control Association; and Carl Vandermolen and Herb Oehlke, producers.
+The collaborators on the WARE study were: Perry Miller, Clain Jones, Cathy Zabinski, Meg Housman and Kristi D'Agati, all from the Department of Land Resources and Environmental Sciences at Montana State University; Susan Tallman, USDA-NRCS Agronomist; Jay Norton from the Department of Ecosystem Science and Management at University of Wyoming; Jane Holzer with the Montana Salinity Control Association; and Carl Vandermolen, Herb Oehlke and Chad Doheny, producers.

 For More Information